 Aurora Polytechnic Admissions for NWT Homeschoolers: What You Need

-The NWT Senior Secondary Diploma Pathway
+The NWT Senior Secondary School Graduation Diploma Pathway

 The documentation work that matters here is the ongoing credits tracking throughout high school.
 Every credit needs to be recorded as it is completed.
 A well-maintained homeschool portfolio with a running transcript page, updated each year, means your DEA can produce an accurate official transcript quickly when you need it for application.
 Reconstructing four years of credits from memory in Grade 12 is messy and sometimes results in missing credits that were genuinely completed but not documented.